Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 How is the apprenticeship delivered?

-You will normally work around 30 hours per week, and no more than 40 hours (if you are under 18), which includes any training time at college (off the job) as well as on the job with your employer.
+You will usually work around 30 hours per week, and no more than 40 hours if you are under 18.
+Your total hours include both your college training time (off-the-job) and the time spent working with your employer (on-the-job).

 What will the course lead on to?

-After completing an apprenticeship, you could continue to train for an advanced, higher, or degree level apprenticeship, or a related vocational qualification.
+After completing your apprenticeship, you could progress to an advanced, higher, or degree-level apprenticeship, or pursue a related vocational qualification to further develop your skills and career opportunities.

 Are there any links with industry and university?

-This standard aligns with the following professional recognition:
+Yes – this apprenticeship standard is aligned with the following professional recognitions:

 What support is available?